robusta-dev/robusta/docs/installation.rst

             On Windows you can use bash inside `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_.

-You now have a ``generated_values.yaml`` file with Robusta settings.
+You now have a ``generated_values.yaml`` file with a Robusta config.
 You can customize this more later (for example, to `add integrations <https://docs.robusta.dev/master/catalog/sinks/index.html>`_ like Discord).
 For now, lets install Robusta and see it in action.

 Install
 ------------------------------

-We'll now install Robusta with helm and the ``generated_values.yaml`` you just created.
+Using the ``generated_values.yaml`` you just created, we'll install Robusta with Helm.

 Add Robusta's chart repository: